alex-rowley/py-svg-chart/README.rst

 Many charting libraries for the web rely on JavaScript-driven client-side rendering, often requiring an intermediate canvas before producing a polished visual.
-On the other hand, popular python based charting libraries focus on image-based rendering, and those that support SVG output often generate cumbersome, hard-to-customise files.
+On the other hand, popular python based charting libraries focus on image-based rendering.
+Such images are rigid and intractable once embedded into web applications and detailed customisation is impossible.
+If such libraries do generate resolution independent output it is very difficult to customise.

-This package takes a different approach: it generates clean, standalone SVG charts entirely within Python that can be immediately embedded in a web application.
+This package takes a different approach: it generates clean, standalone SVG charts entirely within Python that can be immediately embedded into a web application.
 By leveraging SVG’s inherent scalability and styling flexibility, it eliminates the need for JavaScript dependencies, client-side rendering, or post-processing steps.
 The result is a lightweight, backend-friendly solution for producing high-quality, resolution-independent charts without sacrificing control or maintainability.